fasiha/kanda.cafe/all-about-particles.md

 		2. Indicates the inevitability of a second action following the one proceeding: "when, as"
 		3. Indicates a hypothetical condition: “if, unless" (ば #34.1 and たら #35.1 have much the same meaning; compare also ば #34.2)
 		4. Indicates that something has been learned as a result of a certain action: "when, after, as a result of"  (たら #35.4 can also be used with this meaning)
-		5. Used with two verbs (either two different verbs ending in -よう/-おう, or the same for a repeated, the first ending in -よう/-おう, the second in the negative -まい); indicates a lack of concern over which of the two events occurs: "weather… Or (not)"
+		5. Used with two verbs (either two different verbs ending in -よう/-おう, or the same for a repeated, the first ending in -よう/-おう, the second in the negative -まい); indicates a lack of concern over which of the two events occurs: "whether … or (not)"
 7. とは
 	1. Indicates a word or phrase being defined, or for which of definition is being asked
 	2. \*Used between two clauses that are opposed to the meaning; the first clause represents a concession to the second (usually in the form とはいえ): “though, even though”